 At the end of Reception, class teachers will make assessment judgements for all children based on their development towards the Early Learning Goals for each area of learning.
 These are shared with parents in the Summer term.
 Assessments are mostly based on observations of what the children show they can do.
 Children do not take tests.

-For more information about what we will be learning this term, click the links below.
+For more information about what we are learning, click on the links below.